 Most transit agencies in the United States define their service area as a buffer around each of their transit routes.
-Given the unique service characteristics of Sound Transit service -- limited stops connecting regional urban and employment centers -- the agency defines its service area based on buffer around the transit stops, rather than the transit route alignment.
+Given the unique service characteristics of Sound Transit service - limited stops connecting regional urban and employment centers - the agency defines its service area based on a radial distance from each transit stop, rather than the transit route alignment.
 Table 12 below provides details on Sound Transit's service area by stop type.